WLIW-FM

+WLIW-FM has an effective radiated power (ERP) of 5,900 watts horizontal polarization and 25,000 watts vertical.
+Its transmitter is located on Stony Brook Southampton's campus.
+The station broadcasts using HD Radio technology.
+WLIW-FM is simulcast on co-owned 88.7 WEER in Montauk, and on FM translator W245BA at 96.9 in Manorville.

+Programming

-It is the only NPR station on Long Island (population about 8 million).
-It is one of three public radio stations broadcast to eastern Long Island.
-The other stations are Connecticut-based Connecticut Public Radio, WSHU-FM and WSUF, which access the market via repeater stations.
+WLIW-FM is the only NPR member station based on Long Island (population around 8 million).
+It is one of three public radio stations broadcasting to eastern Long Island.
+The others are based in Connecticut: WNPR, WSHU-FM and WSUF, which access the market via repeater stations.

+On weekdays, two popular NPR news shows are carried: Morning Edition and All Things Considered.
+Late mornings, WLIW-FM produces Long Island Daily with Michael Mackey and Heart of the East End with Gianna Volpe.
+The Capitol Pressroom is recorded in Albany, and supplied by WCNY-FM.

-In addition to its to NPR programming, local programs include jazz, rhythm and blues, world music and music from Broadway theater, as well as "Heart of the East End" with Gianna Volpe, "The Afternoon Ramble" with Brian Cosgrove and "The Urban Jazz Experience" with Ed German.
+Musical genres include jazz, rhythm and blues, adult album alternative, folk music, world music and Broadway showtunes.
+WLIW-FM originates several music shows, including The Afternoon Ramble with Brian Cosgrove and The Urban Jazz Experience with Ed German.

 History

 Southampton College (1978–2010)

 The original station was a carrier current station, WSCR, housed in a Southampton College dormitory suite, and run as a student club.
 Construction of a new stereo FM station began in the basement of Southampton Hall by 1978.
 The antenna tower was raised in January 1980, and the station went on the air, still as a club and funded by student activity fees, as WPBX at 91.3 MHz on March 11, 1980.
 The original power output of the FM transmitter was ten watts.

-WPBX was completely student-run, with Freeform programming, and largely ignored by the administration, until 1981-82 when the administration imposed some control and installed Joseph Valerio to run the station.
+WPBX was completely student-run, with freeform programming, and largely ignored by the administration, until 1981-82 when the administration imposed some control and installed Joseph Valerio to run the station.
 Valerio arranged to carry Texaco's Metropolitan Opera radio broadcasts and programming began evolving toward an NPR-style format.
 In February 2002, the station changed to a jazz format.
 On July 6, 2002, the station changed its call sign to WLIU, reflecting its ownership by Long Island University (LIU).
 In April 2004, the station changed to a news format.